wmealing/OctoPrint-TPLinkSmartplug/README.md

   - When checked will run system command configured in **System Command Off** setting after a delay in seconds configured in **System Command Off Delay**.

 ## Support The original hacker.
-I basicallyl lifted this from jneillii, he did all the work.. donate to him , because he deserves it .
+I basicallyl lifted this from jneillii, he did all the work.. donate to him , because he deserves it.
+Links to his paypal below.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/jneilliii)